How to Manage Your Restaurant Labor Cost Percentage

 Calculate labor costs now with the free labor cost calculator.

-What is the Ideal Restaurant Labor Cost Percentage?
+What is the Average Restaurant Labor Cost Percentage?

 Multi-location restaurateurs should note that the size, location, and performance of each store differs, which means it's not uncommon for labor cost percentage to vary within a franchise or a group.

-Notice that quick service and fast casual restaurants' labor cost percentage is below 30%.
+Quick service and fast casual restaurants typically have a labor cost percentage below 30%.
 This is because the business can usually get by with a dozen or fewer employees at their absolute busiest, and can serve multiple customers in a short period of time.

 Sit-down and casual restaurants, however, tend to have a higher labor cost percentage, given the fact it takes you an hour to serve a guest rather than a few minutes.
 Specifically, fine dining restaurants can have some of the highest labor costs due to the specialized staff that is required.
 While higher ticket amounts can counter that model slightly, restaurateurs helming businesses with these concepts should prepare to budget more for wages and related labor costs.